 It suffices to rename the basis and the coefficients in the corresponding structure equations in order to get the desired result.
 Here, we simply note that the value $\varepsilon=0$ (resp. $\varepsilon=1$) in the statement of the lemma comes from the case $A=0$ (resp. $A\neq 0$).
-Moreover, $\delta=\pm 1$ where the value of the sign $\pm$ precisely corresponds to $\text{sign} ( \Imag(N\bar E))$.
-The coefficient in $\omega^{1\bar2}$ comes from the Jacobi identity, concretely from the condition $d^2\omega^4=0$. \end{proof}
+Moreover $\delta=\pm 1$, where the sign precisely corresponds to $\sign ( \Imag(N\bar E))$.
+We note that the coefficient in $\omega^{1\bar2}$ comes from the condition $d^2\omega^4=0$. \end{proof}

 Using the previous lemma, in the following result we arrive at the desired reduced structure equations~\eqref{FI-SnN} of Theorem~\ref{main-theorem} for complex structures in the Family I.